DHTMLX/scheduler-docs/data/how_to_start.md

 {id:3, text:"Interview", start_date:"04/24/2013 09:00",end_date:"04/24/2013 10:00"}
 ];

-scheduler.parse(events, "json");//takes the name and format of the data source
+scheduler.parse(events, "json"); // takes the name and format of the data source
 ~~~

 ## Step 6.
 Database structure

 {{note
 Read this and further steps if you want to load data from a database instead of from an inline object.
 }}